 - Beans and legumes

 There are a lot of other benefits to eating a high-fiber diet, per the Mayo Clinic, including lower cholesterol levels, better blood sugar control, healthy weight maintenance and better bowel health.
 Eating more fiber has even been linked to living longer.

-Unfortunately, only about 5 percent of Americans are getting the recommended amount of the nutrient, according to a paper in the January-February 2017 issue of the American Journal of Lifestyle Medicine, which is 25 grams per day for women and 38 grams for men, per the Dietary Guidelines for Americans.
+Unfortunately, only about 5 percent of Americans are getting the recommended amount of the nutrient, according to a paper in the January-February 2017 issue of the American Journal of Lifestyle Medicine, which is anywhere from 25 to 38 grams per day, per the Dietary Guidelines for Americans.